UN SDG´s- our framework for the development of cross-sectoral partnerships

 as “the use of scientific collaborations among nations to address the common problems facing 21st-century humanity and to build constructive international partnerships” (Fedoroff 2009 in

 Lorenzo Melchor, Izaskun Lacunza, and Ana Elorza.
 2020.
 What Is Science Diplomacy?.
-In: S4D4C European Science Diplomacy Online Course, Module 2, Vienna: S4D4C). ), in recognition of Art as a tool for building international bridges by providing a common language, and in recognition of Cultural Diplomacy as a form of public communication through soft power, which influence cannot be done by the force, but through the skills of its actors which are ranging from trust-building through diversity-sensitive communication, intercultural and multilingual competence, emotional leadership,a.o.
-ACD-team has started projects and initiatives which encompass and interwave the practices from Art, Science, and Cultural Diplomacy.
+In: S4D4C European Science Diplomacy Online Course, Module 2, Vienna: S4D4C). ), in recognition of Art as a tool for building international bridges by providing a common language, and in recognition of Cultural Diplomacy as a form of public communication through soft power, which influence cannot be done by the force, but through the skills of its actors which are ranging from trust-building through diversity-sensitive communication, intercultural and multilingual competence, emotional leadership, to comprehensive knowledge and sense for its transfer, ACD-team has started projects and initiatives which encompass and interwave the practices from Art, Science, and Cultural Diplomacy.

 as a framework for ACD has been created by ACD-president Tatjana Christelbauer after completing the comprehensive online course on Science Diplomacy in July 2020, to interwave the Arts and Cultural Diplomacy into general debate, by spotlighting on the fruitful contribution of the actors from these fields by engaging in the general public, by advocating for science, public policy, and politics to communicate better; by advocating for art as a language for science to improve international relations; by facilitating communication channels and exchanging interfaces among researchers, politicians, and stakeholders from the civil society,